TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/AccessTypoScriptWithExtensions.rst

 .. rst-class:: bignums-xxl

 #.
-Use the convention of defining your TypoScript settings in :ts:`settings`
+Use the convention of defining your TypoScript settings in :typoscript:`settings`

    .. code-block:: ts